 - Change the beliefs to match the behavior.
-This is most commonly used by addicts.
+Those abusing substances often use this logic.

 Addiction causes a great deal of cognitive dissonance.
-In order to restore consonance, the subconscious mind resolves the cognitive dissonance by changing the addict’s perception of reality.
-Towards that end it puts defense mechanisms into play.
+The subconscious mind resolves cognitive dissonance by changing the individual’s perception of reality to restore balance as a mental defense mechanism.

 - They feel people who do not abuse substances are boring or lack character.

-- Substance abuse is a sign of the artistic or bohemian life
+- Substance abuse is a sign of an artistic or bohemian life.

 - Believing that all the talk about the dangers of substance abuse is just propaganda with no basis in reality and that people are just being brainwashed.